 Open sections below to view program information or contact program staff at 604.827.4203 or email.

-The UBC Certificate in Immigration: Laws, Policies and Procedures offers many advantages to participants who want to gain the skills and knowledge required for informed and ethical immigration consulting practice to serve clients, fellow colleagues, and the wider Canadian society.
+The UBC Certificate in Immigration: Laws, Policies and Procedures offers many advantages to participants who want to gain the skills and knowledge required to practice immigration.
 The program features the following advantages:

 Rhonda Williams, a CILPP instructor, describes the various types of job opportunities available for graduates.